flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 (such as the status bar on Android), or by rounded corners of the physical display.

-The `SafeArea` widget allows you to enable or disable padding on any of its four sides.
+If you don't want this behavior, the `SafeArea` widget allows you to disable padding on any of its four sides.
+(By default, all four sides are enabled.)

-It’s generally recommended to wrap the body of a `Scaffold` widget in `SafeArea` as a safe place to start, but you don’t always need to put it this high in the `Widget` tree.
+It’s generally recommended to wrap the body of a `Scaffold` widget in `SafeArea` as a good place to start, but you don’t always need to put it this high in the `Widget` tree.